Canopy collisions are most likely to happen in two situations: on deployment, or during the landing pattern…

 Speak to your Flight-1 Instructor if you have any questions.

-I founded the Safe Flight School of Canopy Piloting in 2004 and have been teaching canopy control professionally since then.
+I have been teaching Canopy Piloting professionally since 2004.
 I have taught widely across Europe in the civilian and military markets.
-At the start of 2009, I joined the Performance Designs Factory Team and have continued to coach professionally with the team.
+At the start of 2009, I joined Flight-1 and the Performance Designs Factory Team.